brenoroosevelt/app/README.md

 # Skeleton App

+This package is not recommended for use in production environment.

 ## Install

 ```bash
 composer create-project brenoroosevelt/app [app-name]
 ```

-Replace `[app-name]` with the desired directory name for your new application.

-* Point your virtual host document root to your new application's `public/` directory.
 * Ensure `logs/` is web writable.

-# Development environment
+## Development environment

 ```bash
 cd [app-name]